KSBI: Analog-to-digital conversion

 KSBI began transmitting a digital television signal on UHF channel 51 on February 1, 2003.
 The station chose to continue to simultaneously operate its analog and digital signals past the original February 17, 2009, digital television transition deadline; as KSBI operated a weather department at the time, this was done to enable viewers that were not prepared for the transition to continue receiving emergency weather information during the Spring 2009 severe weather season.
 The station ended regular programming on its analog signal, over UHF channel 52, on June 1, 2009.
-The station's digital signal remained on its pre-transition UHF channel 51, using PSIP to display KSBI's virtual channel as 52 on digital television receivers, which was among the high band UHF channels (52-69) that were removed from broadcasting use as a result of the transition.
+The station's digital signal remained on its pre-transition UHF channel 51, using virtual channel 52.

 On July 18, 2014, the FCC granted an application to relocate KSBI's digital signal to UHF channel 23; the station continued to operate its existing UHF 51 signal under a special temporary authority (STA), with an on-screen message directing viewers to rescan their digital tuners to receive the UHF 23 signal until KSBI ceased broadcasting on UHF channel 51 on August 1, 2014.